nealxyc/DryUnit/README.md

 ### @ParamValues
 `@ParamValues` annotates the collection of value of the parameter identified.
 It can be on a public static field or a public static method.

+* On `public static field`: the field type has to be either array(`[]`), `Collection`, or `Iterable`.
+The element type should be the same as the type of the parameter identified by `@WithParams` annotation.
+* On `public static method`: the return type of this method should conform to the same rule as the above.

+In declaring order, if `@ParamValues` appears with a duplicated identifier, the second binding overwrites the first one.

 ## Install/Download
 ### Release 0.9.0